rhwang201/rhwang201.github.io/_posts/books/2014-07-27-europe_reading.markdown

   and made their ways into the history books.

 * _Snow Crash_, Neal Stephenson

+  Very entertaining story!
+Having a programming background, I found the tech-centered plot fun to read.
+I finally understand what cyber-punk means after reading _Snow Crash_.
+The social commentary, highlight of the powers of programming, and intricate ties between history and computer science woven into an action filled plot were very unique.
+I'll be reading more Stephenson books.

 * _Quiet_, Susan Cain
 * _2001: A Space Odyssey_, Arthur Clarke
 * _The Fault in Our Stars_, John Green
 * _Millionaire Next Door_, Thomas J. Stanley

+  My friend recommended this book to me after I asked him what the heck I should be doing with my money.
+Like many self-help books, _Millionaire Next Door_ spends most of the time giving examples and trying to convince readers of one simple concept.
+Stanley's main point is that millionaires are more often than not simply people who have learned to live below their means and plan their investments.
+In other words, millionaires can delay instant gratification, such as a new BMW 5 series, in exchange for future rewards, such as financial independence with substantial wealth.
+Key take-aways for me were to budget actively, consider skilled financial advisors later, begin investing __now__, and teach my children frugality early on.